APHA-BAC/NextflowSerotypingPipeline/README.md

 - --results-dir Sets the directory for where the directory containing the results are stored.
 Default is: "~/wgs-results"
 - --image Select a specific docker image to use.
 Default is: "jguzinski/salmonella-seq:prod"
 - --runID The name of the run which will also be the name of the directory for the results.
 Only needed if for running local reads
+- --kmerID the directory where the KmerID reference files are located

 # Pipeline Algorithm